alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

 When `delayed(...)` is used with `.waitLast`, the result is effectively a *debouncing* of the cell's value.
-Debouncing is a technique for preventing a task from running too frequently, in this case we're preventing the value of the cell from being updated too frequently.
+Debouncing is a technique for preventing a task, in this case updating the value of a cell, from running too frequently.
 This is especially useful for implementing a "search as you type" functionality.

 We can demonstrate the effect of `delayed(...)` followed by `waitLast` with the following widget: